 If we choose to live in the Spirit of God rather than in the desires of our sinful nature, God counts that we have fulfilled the Law of Moses perfectly.
 This is a key statement.
 The current teaching is that we are not under law but under grace, interpreted to mean the Law does not govern us, and grace forgives all our sins.
 But we are not adding the all important condition, that we must live in the Spirit of God if righteousness is to be ascribed to us.

-Can you see at this point that Paul is not maintaining that he still is the slave of God in his mind but the slave of sin in his body?
-Rather Paul is advising us to turn away from the Law of Moses, that which exposes sin but cannot control it.
+Can you see at this point that Paul is not saying that he is still the slave of God in his mind but the slave of sin in his body?
+Rather Paul is advising us to turn away from the Law of Moses—which exposes sin but cannot stop it.
 Paul is pointing us toward the Spirit of God, telling us if we will live in the Spirit, the righteousness of the Law will be ascribed to us.
-This is not a struggle against sin but a new way of living, the way of looking to Jesus for every decision of our life.
+This is not a struggle against sin, but a new way of living, the way of looking to Jesus for every decision of our life.

 We have been set free from Moses that we might be married to another, to Christ.
 Union with Christ is a far, far stricter discipline than is true of being governed by the Law of Moses.
 But marriage to the Lamb is a triumphant discipline, not a losing battle against our sinful nature.

-If we are living in our sinful nature, not abiding in Christ, we always are thinking about how we can satisfy the appetites, lusts, and passions of our flesh; for our sinful nature resides in the members of our body, according to Paul.
+If we are living in our sinful nature, not abiding in Christ, we always are thinking about how we can satisfy the appetites, lusts, and passions of our flesh, because our sinful nature resides in the members of our body, according to Paul.

 Those who are obeying the law of the Spirit of life are always thinking about the desires of the Spirit.
 They have learned to listen to Jesus at all times, whether at rest, on the job, in church, or on a vacation.
 They always are in an attitude of prayer and listening to the Spirit of God.